mason-chase/crud-test-laravel/docs/Steps.md

 At this stage a **MVP** for the backend is presentable to the product owner.
 I tested multiple aspects of the project and design in a way that front and backend project can be separated.
 Before continuing to the next level some documents are updated and tests are reviewed.

 ## 6. Optimizations

+### 6.1.
+Separating calculations from controller:
+How ever it is an over-kill for this project, but it is a good practice to separate the calculation from the controller using ```Services``` and ```Actions```.
+It makes the code more readable, and maintainable.
+The structure of the project is also would be cleaner.
+- the only instance that may not consider and over-kill is in ```update``` method that some calculations other than basic eloquent models is made.
+- All tests should be passed in the same way that they passed in previous version.
+- After this step the code is entitled to pass **Clean architecture** requirement.

+* Note: I would not use repository dp along side with laravel.